Venetian Albania

 Several major territorial changes occurred during the Venetian rule in those regions, starting from 1392, and lasting until 1797.
 By the end of the 15th century, the main possessions in northern Albania had been lost to the expansion of the Ottoman Empire.
 In spite of that, Venetians did not want to renounce their formal claims to the Albanian coast, and the term Venetian Albania was officially kept in use, designating the remaining Venetian possessions in coastal Montenegro, centred around the Bay of Kotor.
-During this period the Albanian Piracy was flourishing.
+Albanian piracy flourished during this period.
 Those regions remained under Venetian rule until the fall of the Republic of Venice in 1797.
 By the Treaty of Campo Formio, the region was transferred to the Habsburg monarchy.

 Geography

 Venice used the term "Venetian Albania" for its initial possessions that stretched from the southern borders of the Republic of Ragusa to Durrës in coastal Albania.
-Generally these possessions extended not more than 20 km (12 miles) inland from the Adriatic Sea.
+Generally, these possessions extended not more than 20 km (12 miles) inland from the Adriatic Sea.
 Between the Siege of Shkodra and 1571 the territories in what is today Albania were lost.
 After 1573 the southern limit moved to the village of Kufin (which means border in Albanian) near Budva, because of the Ottoman conquests of Antivari (Bar), Dulcigno (Ulcinj), Scutari (Shkodër) and Durrës.
-From then on, the Venetian territory was centered on the Bay of Kotor, and included the towns of Kotor, Risan, Perast, Tivat, Herceg Novi, Budva, and Sutomore.
+From then on, the Venetian territory was centred on the Bay of Kotor and included the towns of Kotor, Risan, Perast, Tivat, Herceg Novi, Budva, and Sutomore.

 From 1718 to 1797 the Venetian Republic extended its territory south towards the Republic of Ragusa while maintaining the enclaves of Cattaro (Kotor) and Budua (Budva).

 History

-The Venetians sporadically controlled the small southern Dalmatian villages around the 10th century, but did not permanently assume control until 1420.
+The Venetians sporadically controlled the small southern Dalmatian villages around the 10th century but did not permanently assume control until 1420.
 The Venetians assimilated the Dalmatian language into the Venetian language quickly.
 The Venetian territories around Kotor lasted from 1420 to 1797 and were called Venetian Albania, a province of the Venetian Republic.

 In the early years of the Renaissance the territories under Venetian control included areas from modern coastal Montenegro to northern Albania as far as Durrës: Venice retained this city after a siege by the Ottoman Sultan Mehmed II in 1466, but it fell to Ottoman forces in 1501.

 At that time Venetian Albania was relatively rich, and the area around the city of Kotor enjoyed a huge cultural and artistic development.

 When the Ottoman Empire started to conquer the Balkans in the 15th century, the population of Christian Slavs in Dalmatia increased greatly.
 As a consequence of this, by the end of the 17th century the Romance-speaking population of historical Venetian Albania was a minority, according to Oscar Randi.

 After the French Republic conquered the Venetian Republic, the area of Venetian Albania became part of the Austrian Empire under the Treaty of Campo Formio, and then part of the Napoleonic Kingdom of Italy under the Peace of Pressburg, and then the French Illyrian Provinces under the Treaty of Schönbrunn.
 In 1814 it was again included in the Austrian Empire.